LazerJesus/EVA/README.md

 # EVA - Emacs Virtual Assistant
 <img src="assets/EVA-350.jpg" align="right" />
-EVA is the first AI trained to work along side you, in Emacs.
+EVA is the first AI designed to work along side you, in Emacs.
-The goal is to have her take on more and more of the actual manipulation of Emacs and its buffer content, while the human provides instructions and feedback.
-This is to be achieved through a combination of a general-purpose language model and several specialized agents (coding, reasoning, memory, or [contribute](https://github.com/LazerJesus/EVA#contribution) your own); all trained on elisp, which is piped directly into the REPL.
+The goal is to have her take on more and more of the actual manipulation of Emacs and its buffer content, while the user provides instructions and feedback.
+This is to be achieved through a language model trained on elisp.

 The project is under active development and has not yet launched.
-There is a proof of concept system in place, but it does not yet provide any value beyond being a proof of concept.
+There is a finetuned Model, but it provides only limited functionality.

 If you haven't yet, read the announcement [Article](https://finnfrotscher.com/posts/eva-emacs-virtual-assistant/).

-My motivation for writing the article and this repository beyond gathering stars is (1) to convince you to contribute your valuable competence to this project and (2) to establish as a ground zero for a conversation about the model and application we are going to develop over the coming months and years.
-Hopefully.
+My motivations for writing the article and this repository are (1) to start a conversation about the model and application and (2) to convince you to contribute your valuable competence to this project.

 <div style="clear: both;"></div>